magantoine/senpy-package/README.md

 pip install -e .
 ```
 You only need to run this command once.
 What it does is that it installs a package, called NotifyMeSenpy, whose implementation in the current folder (and not in the usual `site-packages`, so every subsequent code modifications while be taken into account.
-You can directly go to the Utilisation section.
+You can directly go to the Usage section.

 ### Release using a local server